OnePlus Nord: Sensors

 According to currently released info from GSMArena, the OnePlus Nord has a Hall effect sensor, an in-display fingerprint scanner, an accelerometer, a gyroscope, and a proximity sensor.

 Accessories

-At retail, the OnePlus Nord includes a clear silicone case, a red USB-C cable, and a Warp Charge (30W) charger.
+At retail, the OnePlus Nord includes a clear silicone case, a red USB-C cable, and a Warp Charge (30 W) charger.
 In France, an earphone is also included.
 Accessories for the OnePlus Nord include the OnePlus Buds, and the cases from OnePlus (2 Sandstone cases in different colors, a clear bumper case, and three creator case with a JerryRigEverything, Finsta, and Camilla Engström theme, respectively.)

 Software

 User interface

 The OnePlus Nord is powered by Android, a Linux-based, open-source mobile operating system developed by Google and introduced commercially in 2008.
 Among other features, the software allows users to maintain customized home screens, which can contain shortcuts to applications and widgets for displaying information.
 Shortcuts to frequently used applications can be stored on a dock at the bottom of the screen; swiping anywhere on the home screen up opens the application drawer displaying a menu containing all of the apps installed on the device.
 A tray accessed by dragging from the top of the display or dragging down anywhere on the home screen allows users to view notifications received from other apps.
 It contains toggle switches for commonly used functions.

 The OnePlus Nord ships with OxygenOS 10.5, which is based on Android 10.
 In terms of preinstalled software, OxygenOS only has preinstalled Google communications apps, such as Google Duo, Phone, and Message.
 OnePlus claims the phone receives two years of updates and three years of security updates.

 On 1 March 2021, OnePlus Nord started receiving first stable build for Android 11 via an OxygenOS 11 build.